-Report the estimated amount of the branch's deposits (excluding IBF deposit liabilities) that is not covered by federal deposit insurance.
-This estimate should reflect the deposit insurance limits in effect for "retirement deposit accounts" (as defined in Schedule O, Memorandum item M1) and other deposit accounts on the report date, which are \$250,000 and \$100,000, respectively.
+Report the estimated amount of the branch's assessable deposits that is not covered by federal deposit insurance.
+This estimate should reflect the deposit insurance limits of \$250,000 for "retirement deposit accounts" (as defined in Schedule O, Memorandum item M1) and other \$100,000 for other deposit accounts without taking into account the temporary increase in deposit insurance in effect through December 31, 2009, or a branch's participation in the FDIC's Transaction Account Guarantee Program.
 The reporting of this information is mandated by Section 7(a)(9) of the Federal Deposit Insurance Act.